 Traverse has been successfully serving young adult clients since 2017.
 We are owner-operated and focused on offering the most effective and engaging treatment program for young adults in the outdoors.

 Traverse is led by one of the owners, Eric Fawson, LCSW, which exemplifies Elements’ owner-operated approach.
-Fawson has 20 years of experience working as a therapist and over 10 years of treating young people through outdoor experiential therapy.
+Eric has 20 years of experience working as a therapist and over 10 years of treating young people through outdoor experiential therapy.

 Our Approach